nurainazuhar/Assignment_1_Data_Management/README.md

 - Perfect Classification: The Decision Tree confusion matrix shows zero misclassifications, correctly identifying every instance of Setosa, Versicolor, and Virginica in the test set.
 - Identified Errors: Both the Random Forest and Support Vector Machine matrices reveal a single error where one 'versicolor' instance was incorrectly predicted as 'virginica'.
-- Root Cause: As noted in the comparison table, this occurred because that specific data point fell on the "wrong side" of the decision boundary where the feature regions for those two species overlap.
-This demonstrates that while the models are highly robust, they encounter challenges when feature values are not perfectly distinct.
+- Root Cause:  This occurred because the feature values of that specific sample were located near the overlapping region between the Versicolor and Virginica classes.
+For Random Forest, the ensemble voting mechanism from multiple decision trees produced a prediction biased toward Virginica because the majority of trees classified the sample into that class.
+For Support Vector Machine, the sample was positioned close to the decision boundary (hyperplane) separating 'versicolor' and 'virginica', causing it to fall on the 'virginica' side of the margin.
+These results demonstrate that although both models achieved high overall accuracy, classification becomes more challenging when observations from different classes exhibit highly similar feature characteristics.

 ### Decision Tree Visualization